shieldgenerator7/DnD-Stories/Library/Class_RealityBender_DC20.md

 **Undead Fortitude**
 Trigger: You drop to 0hp or less
-Reaction: You dismiss an undead minion and heal to 1hp.
+Reaction: You disintegrate one of your undead minions and heal to 1hp.

 ### Subclass Capstone Feature